FreeOpcUa/opcua-asyncio/docs/user_management.md

 # User Management
 ## Overview
-Currently user management on OPC-UA servers here is done exclusively through certificates.
+Currently user management on OPC-UA servers here is done exclusively through certificates, though there is the potential to create new user management objects.

 How this works in practice is that every user generates a certificate/private key pair, and then the certificate is given to the OPC-UA server.
 The administrator of the OPC-UA server enters the certificate into the `certificate_handler` with a `UserRole`